esrehmki/chemfst/CONTRIBUTING.md

-# Contributing to Fast Search
+# Contributing to ChemFST

-Thank you for considering contributing to Fast Search!
+Thank you for considering contributing to ChemFST!
 This document provides guidelines and instructions to help you get started.

 ## Code of Conduct